Skip to main content

 Can Landlords Apply for the Boiler Upgrade Scheme?

 For landlords, this is particularly powerful because you can claim the grant for every eligible property in your portfolio.
-A landlord with five gas-heated rental properties could claim up to £37,500 in total grants (£7,500 × 5).
+A landlord with five gas-heated rental properties could claim up to £37,500 in total grants (£7,500 x 5).
+If those properties use oil or LPG and the July 2026 uplift proceeds, that rises to £45,000 (£9,000 x 5).
 The only condition is that each property must meet the individual eligibility requirements.

 The BUS provides fixed upfront grants that are deducted directly from your installation invoice.
-There is no claiming back after the fact — the discount comes off the top, so you only pay the remaining balance.
+There is no claiming back after the fact.
+The discount comes off the top, so you only pay the remaining balance.
+Grant amounts were last updated on 28 April 2026 when air-to-air heat pumps were added.

 Grant amounts are fixed.
 You pay: total installation cost minus grant.
 Grant is paid directly to your installer by Ofgem.

 To qualify for the Boiler Upgrade Scheme, your property must meet certain criteria.
 These apply to both the property itself and to how the installation is carried out.
-There are no landlord-specific financial eligibility tests — if the property qualifies, you qualify.
+There are no landlord-specific financial eligibility tests.
+If the property qualifies, you qualify.
+The criteria below reflect the 28 April 2026 amendments.

 Property Must...

-- Have space for the heat pump unit (typically 1m × 1m outside)
+• Have space for the heat pump unit (typically 1m x 1m outside for ASHP)

 Installation Must...

-- Be carried out by an MCS-certified installer
+• Be carried out by an MCS-certified installer (formally required from April 2026)

 What the Boiler Upgrade Scheme Does NOT Cover